martgil/webext-docs/cloudFile.rst

       :type: (boolean, optional)
       :annotation: -- [Added in TB 98]

-      If a previously uploaded cloud file attachment is reused at a later time in a different message, Thunderbird may use the already known ``url`` and ``templateInfo`` values without triggering the registered :ref:`cloudFile.onFileUpload` listener again.
-Setting this option to :value:`false` will always trigger the registered listener, providing the already known values through the ``relatedFileInfo`` parameter of the :ref:`cloudFile.onFileUpload` event, to let the provider decide how to handle these cases.
+      If a previously uploaded cloud file attachment is reused at a later time in a different message, Thunderbird may use the already known :value:`url` and :value:`templateInfo` values without triggering the registered :ref:`cloudFile.onFileUpload` listener again.
+Setting this option to :value:`false` will always trigger the registered listener, providing the already known values through the :value:`relatedFileInfo` parameter of the :ref:`cloudFile.onFileUpload` event, to let the provider decide how to handle these cases.

    .. api-member::
       :name: [``service_url``]
       :type: (string, optional) **Deprecated.**

       This property is no longer used.
-The ``service_url`` property of the :ref:`cloudFile.CloudFileTemplateInfo` object returned by the :ref:`cloudFile.onFileUpload` event can be used to add a *Learn more about* link to the footer of the cloud file attachment element.
+The :value:`service_url` property of the :ref:`cloudFile.CloudFileTemplateInfo` object returned by the :ref:`cloudFile.onFileUpload` event can be used to add a *Learn more about* link to the footer of the cloud file attachment element.

 .. rst-class:: api-permission-info